 Weekly homework assignments will be given.
 You are strongly encouraged to do these homework assignments, however they will not be graded or handed in.
 You will be quizzed on the material covered in each homework assignment (see below).
 Success on these quizzes will require proficiency on the homework.
 A list of homework assignments will be provided; these will also be posted on the class web page.
-The solutions to most of the assignments as if the solutions did not exist, and then grade yourself using the solutions.
+The solutions to most of the assigned problems can be found on the class web page.
+You are strongly encouraged to do these assignments as if the solutions did not exist, and then grade yourself using the solutions.
 Students who flip back and forth between their work and the posted solutions rarely do well in this course.